astro313/RXJ1131/WRITEUP/response.md

 (Sect.
 3.3, last sentence).

 # RESPONSE:
-It is of standard practice to report flux measurements from interferometric observations excluding those from the absolute flux calibration and state those in the observations section (i.e. Section 2).
-Throughout the paper, uncertainties from absolute flux calibration are taken into account when deriving the error bars associated with physical parameters.
-To address the referee's concern, we have added a remark in table 1, and Sec 4.5 para 1 to avoid possible confusion for readers.
+It is the standard practice to report flux measurement uncertainties from interferometric observations separate from those due to absolute flux calibration and state those in the observations section (i.e. Section 2).
+However, we note that uncertainties from absolute flux calibration are taken into account when deriving the error bars associated with physical parameters throughout the paper.
+To address the referee's concern, we have added remarks in Table 1, and Section 4.5 paragraph 1 to remind the reader of these uncertainties.

-We have updated the number of decimals in the spectral indices reported in Sec 3.3, as suggested by the referee.
+We have updated the number of decimals in the spectral indices indexes reported in Section 3.3, as suggested by the referee.